amitjoy/osgi-messaging/README.md

 * Refer to the examples above.
 * Also note that, the `in.bytehue.messaging.mqtt5.provider` bundle packages the APIs and implementation together.
 This bundle also packages and exports the HiveMQ Java client APIs to perform enhanced configuration to the client.
 * For more details, have a look at the [example](https://github.com/amitjoy/osgi-messaging/tree/main/in.bytehue.messaging.mqtt5.example) project

+#### Target Condition Satisfiability for MQTT client

+In certain circumstances the MQTT client requires few services to be up and running before the client is connected to the broker.
+For example, you could provide the following services for the client to use before it connects to the server:

+* `javax.net.ssl.TrustManagerFactory`
+* `com.hivemq.client.mqtt.lifecycle.MqttClientConnectedListener`
+* `com.hivemq.client.mqtt.lifecycle.MqttClientDisconnectedListener`
+* `com.hivemq.client.mqtt.mqtt5.auth.Mqtt5EnhancedAuthMechanism`
+* `com.hivemq.client.mqtt.mqtt5.advanced.interceptor.qos1.Mqtt5IncomingQos1Interceptor`
+* `com.hivemq.client.mqtt.mqtt5.advanced.interceptor.qos2.Mqtt5IncomingQos2Interceptor`
+* `com.hivemq.client.mqtt.mqtt5.advanced.interceptor.qos1.Mqtt5OutgoingQos1Interceptor`
+* `com.hivemq.client.mqtt.mqtt5.advanced.interceptor.qos2.Mqtt5OutgoingQos2Interceptor`

+In such scenario, consumers can implement `in.bytehue.messaging.mqtt5.api.TargetCondition` marker API to provide services with properties that can be used as conditional target to the MQTT client (refer to `condition.target` property in `in.bytehue.messaging.client` configuration.
+That means, consumer can provide filters that should be satisfied before MQTT client is up and running.

+Assume we have a service R that represents a link to a remote service.
+For performance and reliability reasons, we require at least 3 of those services to be present before we can start the MQTT client.
+Additionally, these services must come from at least 2 different regions.
+For this reason, we define a property region that can take the values south, east, north, and west.

+You can, therefore, use this filter: `(&(#>=3)([unq]region>=2))`

+You can make use of the following extended calculated values:

+* `#key` - Calculates the number of key properties
+* `[avg]key` - Calculates the average of all key properties
+* `[min]key` - Calculates the minimum of all key properties
+* `[max]key` - Calculates the maximum of all key properties
+* `[sum]key` - Calculates the sum of all key properties
+* `[unq]key` - Calculates the number of unique key properties

+This will ensure that your services will be up and running before the client gets activated.
+This also guarantees that the start order of the bundles is not at all required in this scenario.